stitchdata/docs/_integration-schemas/recharge/v2/customers.md

     foreign-key-id: "customer-id"

   - name: "updated_at"
-    format: "date-time"
-    type: "string"
+    type: "date-time"
     replication-key: true
-    description: "The date and time when the customer was last updated."
+    description: "The date and time the customer was last updated."

   - name: "analytics_data"
     type: "object"